-Note that R uses a forward slash to denote directories, even though Windows usually uses a blackslash.
+Note that R uses a forward slash to denote directories, even though Windows usually uses a backslash (Mac usually use a backslash).

 This command creates a dataframe (R's version of a dataset) that contains the input csv file.

 This is a specific example of general R syntax.
 The assignment function <- assigns the thing on the right (here, the csv file) to the thing on the object on the left (here, the dataframe).